bradencwatkins/startup/README.md

 Home, find matches, account, advice, messaging, and about.
 It is only barebone HTML but its nice to start seeing at least some
 resemblance of a website.
 Very cool.

+## HTML deliverable
+**HTML pages** - six pages that represent all of the functionality of the website
+**Links** - Each page has links to each other page, and there is a link to this repository page
+**Text** - There is text showing all information you need, like account, different mathches, prophetic advise, etc...
+**Images** - There are a few placeholder/index page pictures to make stuff look nice
+**Login** - There are input text and boxes for login, as well as a dedicated page
+**Websocket** - The message page represents real time messaging

+## CSS deliverable
+**Design** - There is a consistent header, footer, and main body for each page
+**Navigation** - I moved the menu to the right side, and added a static log on top left
+**Resizing** - Added functionality to each resize scale, hope I found them all
+**Color scheme** - Attempted to add a color theme to the whole website in order for it to look better
+**Images** - Added a few new images to make the home screen and about screens look better
+**Buttons** - Styled the buttons with outline and certain text to make them pop
+**Consistency** - Made each page look similar to help ease of access